Unitech/pm2/README.md

 We gonna release a very nice product, a dashboard to monitor every part of you NodeJS applications.
 Here are some links :

-- [Pitch + Survey](https://docs.google.com/forms/d/1FuCjIhrGg-ItxInq2nLreoe9GS-gZWJNkNWE0JJajw8/viewform) People who fill the survey will get free license
+- [Pitch + Survey](https://docs.google.com/forms/d/1FuCjIhrGg-ItxInq2nLreoe9GS-gZWJNkNWE0JJajw8/viewform) People who fill the survey will be elligible for free license
 - [Newsletter](http://signup.pm2.io/) Subscribe to be kept informed

+We are also looking for AngularJS developers and designers contact us at contat AT unitech DOT io

 Thanks in advance and we hope that you like pm2 !